 The research orientation of the programme is reflected in its structure and content.
 The programme is tied in with the research of the lecturers involved and research skills are addressed throughout the programme.
-The small-scale third year seminars prepare students for their bachelor thesis.
-The committee observes that adequate and up-to-date literature is used in the programme.
+The third-year seminars prepare students for their bachelor thesis.
+The committee observes that adequate and upto-date literature is used in the programme.